florentpoujol/php_algorithms/readme.md

 # PHP Algorithms

-This project is the occasion for me to implement various search and sort algorithms in PHP,  C and Zephir (to be compiled as a php extension) and to compare the performance of the same implementation on various technologies.
+This project is the occasion for me to implement various search and sort algorithms in PHP, C and Zephir (to be compiled as a PHP extension) and to compare the performance of the same implementation on various technologies.

 ## How to